microsoft/xblock-azure-media-services/README.md

 **_Subtitles/Captions_**: These are short pieces of text which are rendered in the lowest center portion of the video player, in a manner similar to captions on a television.
 The Azure Media Player supports subtitles and captions out of the box, and the Azure Media Services xBlock merely wires through the existing support.

 While subtitles/captions are rendered in the same manner, they are typically targeted to different audiences.
 Subtitles are typically for translations between languages, but captions are for users who have accessibility needs.

-If Video URL field was configured via `MANAGEMENT` tab `Captions` field should be already filled.

 To use subtitles/captions, simply fill in the `Captions` field inside the xBlock settings panel.
 Right now the UI is a text field in which the content editor will have to input in a JSON formatted array of dictionaries.
 This will change into a more user-friendly UI in a subsequent version of the xBlock: